sguillory6/e3/README.md

 E³ provides the ability to easily provision machines in the AWS Cloud.

-If you choose to provision your experiment machine(s) in AWS, you must have an AWS account with permission to create resources.
 You can specify the credentials for your AWS account in any of the places that `boto3` looks.
 (See [configuring credentials](https://boto3.readthedocs.io/en/latest/guide/configuration.html#configuring-credentials).)

 If your organization uses IAM roles to autheticate with AWS, E³ also includes the ability to acquire AWS credentials